NREL/BioproductTransitionDynamics/README.md

 ## Branching

-Create a new branch when making significant changes to `BTD.mdl` that will break the model for several commits - for instance, when integrating a submodel into the BTD or when resolving a complex issue.
+The two branches that should (until the final model lock) remain in the repo are `master` and `dev`. `master` should always have a working copy of the BTD that gives correct results to our best knowledge.
+Small model changes can be made directly in `dev`, and we will pull `dev` into `master` regularly to keep our working BTD copy as up to date as possible.
+Larger model changes that will temporarily break the model or take multiple days to complete - for instance, when integrating a submodel into the BTD or when resolving a complex issue - should begin with a new branch off `dev`.
 Give the branch an explanatory name.
-Once BTD.mdl is running in the branch and related development is complete, create a pull request and assign at least one reviewer.
+Once BTD.mdl is running in the branch and related development is complete, create a pull request to pull the branch into `dev` and assign at least one reviewer.

 ## Repo contents